douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

 ## AI in Autonomous Systems

 Artificial Intelligence (AI) plays a critical role in the development and operation of autonomous systems, including autonomous vehicles, drones, and robotics used in automation.
-Let\'s explore these topics:
+Let's explore these topics:

 ### Autonomous Vehicles and Drones

 1. Autonomous Vehicles: AI in autonomous vehicles involves complex algorithms and machine learning techniques to enable vehicles to make decisions without human intervention.
 This includes:

-    -   Perception: Using sensors, cameras, and radar, AI processes and interprets the vehicle\'s surroundings, identifying obstacles, traffic signs, and other vehicles.
+    -   Perception: Using sensors, cameras, and radar, AI processes and interprets the vehicle's surroundings, identifying obstacles, traffic signs, and other vehicles.
     -   Decision Making: AI algorithms analyze the gathered data to make real-time decisions, like navigating routes, avoiding collisions, and adjusting to changing traffic conditions.
     -   Learning: Machine learning allows autonomous vehicles to improve their performance over time, learning from past experiences and data from other vehicles.